-Poor web site and web application code can allow hackers unauthorized access to your database and network.
+Weak web app code can allow hackers access to your database and network

 SQL injection is currently the most common form of web site attack in that web forms are very common, often they are not coded properly and the hacking tools used to find weaknesses and take advantage of them are commonly available online.
 This kind of exploit is easy enough to accomplish that even inexperienced hackers can accomplish mischief.
 However, in the hands of the very skilled hacker, a web code weakness can reveal root level access of web servers and from there attacks on other networked servers can be accomplished.